Cluny Abbey: Cluny III

-In 1088, Abbot Hugh of Semur (1024 – 1109, abbot since 1049) started the construction of the third and final church at Cluny, which was to become the largest church building in Europe and remained so until the 16th century, when in Rome the Paleochristian St. Peter's Basilica was replaced by the present church.
+In 1088, Abbot Hugh of Semur (1024 – 1109, abbot from 1049) started the construction of the third and final church at Cluny, which was to become the largest church building in Europe and remained so until the 16th century, when Old St. Peter's Basilica in Rome was replaced by the present church.
 Hézelon de Liège was called to act as architect for the new church in 1088.
+Though Cluny III has been largely destroyed, the Basilica of Paray-le-Monial gives a good impression of its original appearance.
+It had two pairs of transepts, five towers, a narthex the size of a church in its own right and a pointed barrel vault covering the whole.

 The building campaign was financed by the annual census established by Ferdinand I of León, ruler of a united León-Castile, some time between 1053 and 1065.
 (Alfonso VI re-established it in 1077, and confirmed it in 1090.)
 Ferdinand fixed the sum at 1,000 golden aurei, an amount which Alfonso VI doubled in 1090.
 This was the biggest annuity that the Order ever received from king or layman, and it was never surpassed.
 Henry I of England's annual grant from 1131 of 100 marks of silver, not gold, seemed little by comparison.
 The Alfonsine census enabled Abbot Hugh (who died in 1109) to undertake construction of the huge third abbey church.
 When payments in aurei later lapsed, the Cluniac order suffered a financial crisis that crippled them during the abbacies of Pons of Melgueil (1109–1125) and Peter the Venerable (1122–1156).
-The Spanish wealth donated to Cluny publicized the rise of the Spanish Christians, and drew central Spain for the first time into the larger European orbit.
+The Spanish wealth donated to Cluny publicised the rise of the Spanish Christians, and drew central Spain for the first time into the larger European orbit.